oconnor663/jacko.io/posts/async_tasks.md

 ## Spawn

-The `spawn` function inserts another future into the tasks `Vec`.
+The `spawn` function is supposed to insert another future into the tasks `Vec`.
 How should it access the `Vec`?
 It would be convenient if we could do the same thing we did with `WAKERS` and make `TASKS` a global variable protected by a `Mutex`, but that's not going to work this time.
 Our main loop only needs to lock `WAKERS` after it's finished polling, but if we made `TASKS` global, then the main loop would lock it _during_ polling, and any task that called `spawn` would deadlock.

 We'll work around that by maintaining two separate lists.
 We'll keep the `tasks` list where it is, local to the main loop, and we'll add a global list called `NEW_TASKS`.
-The `spawn` function can append to `NEW_TASKS`:[^vec_deque]
+The `spawn` function will append to `NEW_TASKS`:[^vec_deque]

 [^vec_deque]: We could use a `VecDeque` instead of a `Vec` if we wanted to poll
     tasks in FIFO order instead of LIFO order.
 We could also use a [channel],